Peanut Butter Chocolate Protein Bars (No-Bake, Gluten-Free)

 No big peanut butter chocolate protein bars sprinkled with peanuts and drizzled with

-Peanut Butter and Chocolate Protein Bars No Bake GF
+Peanut Butter Chocolate Protein Bars (No-Bake, Gluten-Free)

-Gluten-Free diet-friendly recipe
+Gluten-Free

-5 from 4 votes
+5 from 8 votes

 Servings 6